Integrable viscous conservation laws: Introduction

 In this paper we will extend Dubrovin's approach to the case of integrable conservation laws of the form \beq u_t=\d_x\left\{u^2+\epsilon[a(u)u_{x}]+\epsilon^2[b_1(u)u_{xx}+b_2(u)u_x2]+\mathcal{O}(\epsilon^3)\right\}. \eeq Equations of this form are not necessarily Hamiltonian.
 For instance, in the scalar case, the operator $\d_x$ defines a Poisson structure on the space of functionals $F[u]=\int f(u,u_x,u_{xx},\dots)\,dx$, but in general the current

 is not the variational derivative of a functional $F[u]$.
 To overcome this difficulty we consider the extension of the Hamiltonian formalism to 1-forms introduced in \cite{AL}.
 Within this framework, currents are viewed as 1-forms in a suitable jet space on which the operator $\d_x$ defines a Poisson structure.
 Hence, the extension of Dubrovin perturbative scheme is immediate apart from the choice of the class of admissible formal Miura transformations.
 There are two natural options: \begin{enumerate} \item To consider canonical transformations as in~\cite{D} only .
 This choice is motivated by results in \cite{G} that guarantees any deformation of the operator $\d_x$ to be eliminated by a Miura transformation. \item To consider Miura transformations that preserve the form of the equation \eqref{eveq2}.
 This class is clearly wider and plays a crucial role in the elimination of few inessential functional parameters.
-This is the reason why we have chosen to work with this second option. \end{enumerate} An alternative approach to the classification of integrable hierarchies, based on the nonlinear perturbations to linear equations, has been developed for instance in \cite{MSS}, \cite{MN}, \cite{MSY}, \cite{BGI}.
-This is the so called symmetry approach.
+This is the reason why we have chosen to work with this second option. \end{enumerate} An alternative method based on the existence of formal symmetries of perturbed nonlinear scalar hyperbolic equations has been introduced in~\cite{BGI} (see also~\cite{S}).
+The classification of integrable hierarchies, known as {\it symmetry approach}, based instead on the study of nonlinear perturbations to linear equations has been introduced and developed in \cite{MSS,MN,MSY}.